Sir William Robertson, 1st Baronet: Rapallo and Paris

-Robertson reported to the War Cabinet (14 November) that Italy's situation was like that of Russia in 1915 and that she might not recover.
-In his paper "Future Military Policy" (19 November), Robertson was impressed by the French Army's recovery under Petain but advised that lack of French reserves might make major French offensives in 1918 unlikely.
+Robertson reported to the War Cabinet that Italy's situation was like that of Russia in 1915 and that she might not recover.
+In his paper "Future Military Policy" (19 November), Robertson was impressed by the French Army's recovery under Pétain but advised that lack of French reserves might make major French offensives in 1918 unlikely.
 He rejected a purely defensive posture in the west, as even defending would still result in heavy casualties, but was sceptical of Haig's wish to renew the Ypres Offensive in Spring 1918, and argued that Britain should build up her strength on the Western Front and then decide on the scale of her 1918 offensives.
 He warned (correctly) that, with Russia dropping out of the war, the Germans would use the opportunity to attack in 1918 before the American Expeditionary Force were present in strength.
-Lloyd George replied (wrongly) that the Germans would not attack and would fail if they did.

 Amid talk of Austen Chamberlain withdrawing support from the government, Robertson briefed the Opposition Leader Asquith.
 However, Lloyd George survived the Commons debate on Rapallo (19 November) by praising the generals and claiming that the aim of the Supreme War Council was purely to "coordinate" policy.